pingcap/tidb/docs/design/2022-03-09-optimize-gc-for-internal-transaction.md

 #### Store And Delete Internal Transactions

 The internal transactions here are executed by function `RunInNewTxn`.
-It stores the transaction to  `globalInnerTxnTsBox`  at transaction begin and deletes the transaction at end.
+It stores the transaction to `globalInnerTxnTsBox` at the transaction's beginning and deletes the transaction at the end.

 ### Data Structure Design